planetfederal/gxp/src/doc/tutorial/viewer/index.rst

-.. module:: gxp.viewer
+.. module:: sdk.viewer
     :synopsis: Learn how to add tools and layers to your viewer.

-.. _gxp.viewer:
+.. _sdk.viewer:

 gxp Viewer
 ==========